Being in nutritional ketosis is the most important aspect of the keto diet and the main reason for its many advantages.

 - Fruity or acetone-smelling breath

-Before your body adapts to being in ketosis, excess ketones can be easily detected in your breath, sometimes making your breath smell fruity.
+Before your body adapts to being in ketosis, excess ketone bodies can be easily detected in your breath, sometimes making your breath smell fruity.
 Especially if it’s your first time doing keto, your chances of having an acetone-smelling breath are rather high.

 - Increased energy